Qian Yuanguan: During Later Liang

 In 919, at Zhu Zhen's order, Qian Liu sent Qian Chuanguan, who was then serving as his deputy military governor, to attack Wu's Dongzhou with 500 ships.
 The Wu general Peng Yanzhang (彭彥章) defended against the attack.
 In anticipation for the battle, Qian Chuanguan loaded his ships with ashes, sand, and beans.
-Furthermore, this battle also witnessed the world's first 'flamethrower' after gunpowder's invention in 850.
-Having been installed in Qian Chuanguan's dragon ship and decorated with silver, his weapon was readied.
+Furthermore, this battle also witnessed the world's first proper 'flamethrower' that used gunpowder after its recent invention in 850.
+Having been installed in Qian Chuanguan's dragon ship and decorated with silver, his weapon was readied in a way that would conceal it and hide it from the enemy in the event of his capture.
 When the fleets encountered each other at the Battle of Langshan Jiang, Qian Chuanguan maneuvered his fleet into an upwind position and then scattered ashes at the Wu fleet, making the Wu soldiers unable to see his ships, and then spread the decks of his own ships with sand while throwing beans at the Wu ships, causing the Wu ships' decks to be covered with beans and the Wu soldiers to thereafter slip and unable to act quickly.
 He then threw torches at the Wu ships, setting them afire and causing a general rout.
 Qian Chuanguan's makeshift double pump flamethrower also aided in tearing through the Wu's forces, delivering destruction they have never withstood before.
 When Peng's deputy Chen Fen (陳汾) did not come to Peng's aid, Peng committed suicide.
 Qian Liu then ordered Qian Chuanguan to attack Chang Prefecture, and Xu personally defended against the attack.
 At that time, the weather was dry, and the Wu soldiers were able to set fires against the Wuyue army, causing Wuyue soldiers to panic.
 The Wuyue generals He Feng (何逢) and Wu Jian (吳建) were killed, and Qian Chuanguan was forced to flee.
 Xu took the opportunity to negotiate peace between the two states by returning the captives that he took, and it was said that for the next 20 years, there were no major confrontations between the two states.